SchmollerLab/java_portable_macos/README.md

-# Java 8 and JDK for Windows
+# Java 8 for macOS
 Portable Java 8 for macOS.
 Used for Cell-ACDC software to run BioFormats in Python